 - 1. The facility can reach a pharmacist any time of the day. - 2.
-Medications/treatments will be obtained from ProCare in accordance with the policies and procedures outlined in this manual.
+Medications/treatments will be obtained from Procare in accordance with the policies and procedures outlined in this manual.
 Each medication unless otherwise specified is filled for a 30 day cycle. - 3.
-For medication orders, the facility can call the pharmacy directly during normal business hours (8 AM to 9:30 PM) at 716-631-2433.
-Should any problems arise with the Pharmaceutical Services provided, the contact person will be the Supervising Pharmacist at ProCare.

-- 4. After hours "Emergency Service" will be described as the need for a medication that is not contained in the Emergency Box and must be administered for any emergency or STAT new orders: - a. after hours a pharmacist can be reached at 716-481-6931 - b. pharmacist will call back within 1 hour - 5.
+For medication orders, the facility can call the pharmacy directly during normal business hours (8 AM to 9:30 PM) at (315)-800-6400 after hours (954)-982-7100.
+Should any problems arise with the Pharmaceutical Services provided, the contact person will be the Supervising Pharmacist at Procare. - 4.
+After hours "Emergency Service" will be described as the need for a medication that is not contained in the Emergency Box and must be administered for any emergency or STAT new orders: - a. after hours a pharmacist can be reached at (315)-800-6400 - b. pharmacist will call back within 1 hour - 5.
 Medication/treatments may be obtained from an alternate pharmacy provided that the pharmacy can provide medication/treatments in accordance with all facility policies and procedures and State and Federal codes, rules and regulations. - 6.
-McKesson Pharmaceutical may be used as back up in the event that ProCare is unable to provide service.
+McKesson Pharmaceutical may be used as back up in the event that Procare is unable to provide service.